 The Arkansas Adolescent Literacy Intervention is one such effort.
 A partnership between UCA’s Mashburn Center for Learning and the Arkansas Department of Education has been forged to address the present challenges.
 The partnership stems from the long-term overriding goal of UCA’s Mashburn vision to build a capacity throughout the state of Arkansas to prepare classroom teachers to use scientifically based instructional practices to improve outcomes for students prone to fail or fall behind.
-Instructional practices developed by the Kansas University – Center for Research on Learning have been the cornerstone of the instructional methodologies provided at UCA’s Mashburn Center for Learning
+Instructional practices developed by the University of Kansas – Center for Research on Learning have been the cornerstone of the instructional methodologies provided at UCA’s Mashburn Center for Learning

 The Arkansas Department of Education – Literacy Division and the Arkansas Department of Education – Special Education Division awarded the University of Central Arkansas Mashburn Center for Learning $279,000 and $259,000 respectively during the 2006-2007 school years to help reduce the frequency of school failure among adolescents in Arkansas.
 The $538,000 grant awards are designed to support scientifically based professional development to improve teachers’ knowledge and skills at the middle and secondary levels.